 Arrive in Vila Nova de Milfontes, a lovely and laid-back coastal village located in the heart of the beautiful Alentejo coastline.

 Wander through red hued sand dunes and cliffs harboring more than 20 species of birds nesting, including the Peregrine Falcon, Kestrel, and White Stork.
-Passing through the tiny village of Cavaleiro we will eventually stroll into the tranquil village of Zambujeira do Mar.
+Passing through the tiny village of Cavaleiro we eventually stroll back into the tranquil village of Zambujeira do Mar.

 Today we continue along the Fishermen’s Trail passing beaches en route to the natural fishing harbor of Azenha do Mar.
 From one of the finest viewpoints in the region we look down upon the stunning beach of Odeciexe.

-which are part of the greater Rota Vicentina covering the entire Southwest Alentejo region.
-Following the hike we will transfer south into the Algarve region to the spectacular and historic coastal village of Lagos, located on the very southern tip of the Portuguese coast.
+Leaving behind the Fishermen’s Trail, the guide will choose an appropriate outing, all of which are part of the greater Rota Vicentina covering the entire Southwest Alentejo region.
+Following the hike, we transfer south into the Algarve region to the spectacular and historic coastal village of Lagos, located on the very southern tip of the Portuguese coast.

-On our final hiking day we will embark on one of the most classic trails in the Algarve.
+On our final hiking day we embark on one of the most classic trails in the Algarve.
 Covering some of the most beautiful beaches and coves in Europe, if not the world, we wander along the rugged coast, exploring the beautifully carved rock formations.
 Midway through our day we have the chance to take a private boat to really get up close and personal with this amazing coastline.

 Distance: up to 7.5 miles.
 Elevation gain/loss: 400 ft.